Great Flood of 1913 in Columbus, Ohio: 1913 flood

 From March 24 to 27, 1913, Columbus was hit with its worst flood.
 The flood killed at least 93 in Columbus, and stranded dozens more in their homes.

 The weather forecast printed in newspapers on March 24 warned of a storm heading eastward, though it stated "there is no danger of damaging storms in this vicinity."
 The city had a cold winter, and the ground had not fully thawed, leading to a higher flood risk.
 Beginning late on March 24 and spanning 24 hours, about 5 inches of rain fell in Central Ohio.
 Flooding occurred across Ohio, with many of its major rivers flooding.
 By 2 a.m. on March 25, it became clear that a major flood was developing.
 By dawn, local fire and police were rescuing residents, and the water level reached knee-level.
 At 10 a.m., the earthen State Levee, across from the Ohio Penitentiary, collapsed from high water pressure.
 This led most of Franklinton to be under 7 to 17 feet of water.
 Residents fled to buildings' second floors and attics, though many homes were lifted off their foundations.
 Some people were forced to climb trees to escape the flood waters.
 By nightfall, the temperature dropped, and some exhausted residents fell into the waters.

 Amid the flooding, Columbus Dispatch publisher Robert F. Wolfe saw the water rising from his office.
 Wolfe, a property owner at Buckeye Lake, knew there were many boats in winter storage there.
 He chartered a train and sent it with volunteers to collect the boats.
 The boats helped local residents save flood victims during the crisis.
 Over the next five days of high waters, the local government, countless volunteers, and five National Guard companies rescued people and worked to save properties.

 The flooding shut down the city for five days, and the west side of Columbus for six weeks.
 An estimated 93 people died.
-Every bridge in downtown Columbus was destroyed, except an iron rail bridge by the current-day Arena District.
+Every bridge in downtown Columbus was destroyed, except the Rich Street Bridge, which ironically had been condemned, somehow survived.
+Two railroad bridges survived, although much of the railroad tracks had been washed away in Franklinton.